-(But let me explain: Saturn in most people’s astrological vocabulary is an unpleasant issue—because it does involve incorporating a four-letter word that some folks find disdainful.
-And that’s “work,” and not just what one does for his or her job.
+(I used to tease students, "There's a 4-letter word that all of us learn to do.
+Some of us don't like it--and others enjoy it tremendously."
+And they'd all laugh.
+And THEN I'd say, "It ends in a 'k'.
+More laughter.
+And THEN I'd say, "WORK!"
+(Smiles would drop.)
+But let me explain: Saturn in most people’s astrological vocabulary is an unpleasant issue—because it does involve incorporating a four-letter word that some folks find disdainful.
+And that’s not just what one does for his or her job.
 In psychological astrology, Saturn represents a Master Teacher who firmly and sternly reinforces learning a task—and along with it, the virtues of responsibility.
 (What’s that?
 Responsibility has a virtuous quality)

 Get serious about your life: that’s what Saturn is really about for us.
 But many people choose to avoid, deny, push aside, reject, or otherwise approach with reluctance the demands of “growing up” because we feel it means having to work at something that has an unpleasant set of requirements and obligations.
 Honestly, who among us absolutely thrilled when we were assigned homework as kids?
 Or how much enjoyment can be found in doing tasks that demand we face up to “it’s a dirty job, but it’s got to be done”?
 For example, how many new parents find delight in changing their baby’s diaper?
 Oh, everyone wants to play with the child, but who gets the responsibility of 24-hour maintenance?
 That price to be paid is part of what Saturn teaches us: things that are worth doing well take time and effort—and the soul’s growth that accompanies these experiences (and lessons) are necessary in order to learn how and why we undergo the challenges we do throughout our lives.